 - children under age 5

-However, you may experience some side effects from the flu shot.
+Like other shots, you may experience some side effects from the flu shot.
 These side effects are often mild and only last a short period of time.
-The side effects of a shot outweigh the possible symptoms of a flu infection later.
+The side effects of a shot outweigh the possible symptoms of developing the flu later.

 The most common side effects of the flu shot include:

 - low-grade fever in the days immediately following the injection